* Yen on defensive after renewed monetary easing pressure

 “But at the end of the day, whatever the inflation target the BOJ has, there’s not so much the BOJ can do, other than buying government debts for more easing.
 So at some point, traders will take money off this (yen-selling) trade,” he added.

-The dollar was also broadly supported against riskier currencies as U.S. politicians struggle to reach an agreement to avoid a $6 billion "fiscal cliff of spending cuts and tax rises starting in January.
+The dollar was also broadly supported against riskier currencies as U.S. politicians struggle to reach an agreement to avoid a “fiscal cliff” of spending cuts and tax rises starting in January.

-Some U.S. lawmakers voiced concern on Sunday that the country would go over the cliff, possibly sending the world's biggest economy into recession, although many market players have been hoping for an 11th-hour deal ahead of the year-end deadline.
+Some U.S. lawmakers voiced concern on Sunday that the country would go over the cliff, possibly sending the world’s biggest economy into recession, although many in the market hope for a deal ahead of the year-end deadline.

 The Australian dollar also stayed near one-month low hit on Monday, fetching $1.0367, just above Monday’s low of $1.0357.